NREL/BLAST-Lite/README.md

 ## Simulation details
 Simplistic assumptions related to battery control can be easily selected.
 Given a state-of-charge timeseries, there are two straightforward ways this state-of-charge profile can evolve over time:
 - Conserve energy throughput, that is, increase the size of state-of-charge swings as the battery ages.
 Basically, as the battery degrades, the depth-of-discharge (and average state-of-charge) will decrease as the battery needs to discharge to a lower SOC to provide the same amount of energy for every discharge/charge event.
+This is more common for real world use, where a battery is designed to always deliver a certain amount of energy.
 - Maintain constant state-of-charge limits, which effectively decreases the energy-throughput per cycle as the battery ages.
-This is not a very common strategy, as you'd be getting less use out of the battery (it's like driving an electric vehicle fewer miles each trip as the battery degraded), but does tend to extend battery lifetime.
+This is not a very common strategy in real world use, as you'd be getting less use out of the battery (it's like driving an electric vehicle fewer miles each trip as the battery degraded), but is common when running accelerated aging tests where cells are cycled between unchanging voltage limits.

 These assumptions are highly simplistic.
 The BLAST degradation modeling framework could be coupled with a more realistic battery performance model and simulated battery controllers to result in more accurate simulations, but obviously at increased computational cost and effort.